vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success and Achievement

 - "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
-- "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau
 - "The best revenge is massive success." - Frank Sinatra
 - "The greatest weapon in any battle is patience." - Unknown